 Gunnar currently works for NOAA National Marine Fisheries, writing software to manage fisheries.
 The tldr; is he helps count dead fish so we don't kill too many.

-You can contact Gunnar at his email, [email protected] or Twitter @monknomo.
+You can contact Gunnar at his email, email@example.com or @monknomo on Twitter.
 Please feel free to get in touch, don't be shy

 Gunnar's main project is the eLandings Electronic Logbook, which